Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 ## Lets experiment

-- Now that we have an idea about methods and at least have some understangin of their operation, lets do some coding.
+- Now that we have an idea about methods and at least have some understanding of their operation, lets do some coding.

 - Lets use our Hello World program and create a few methods.

-- Open you Hello World program, and comment out the code in part fourteen.
+- Open your Hello World program, and comment out the code in part fourteen.

 - In part fifteen we will create three example methods: bool, string, int[].